 - China/crockery/ornamental display items – everything depends on the buyers.
 We had a lot of decorative plates.
 Way more than charity shops would want, so we thought we’d be tipping them afterwards.Then a chinese couple turned up and grabbed a stack of around 15 oriental style plates.
 My brother told them 20p a plate (ridiculously low price) or £2 the lot.
 So they snapped those up, along with another two stacks of decorative ‘tea’ plates for another £2.
 My brother just wanted rid, and it certainly made the car more fuel efficient on the way home.
 But that was lucky, and that’s how it goes at car boot sales.

 As this became a mammoth post, I’ve done a separate post on having a successful car boot sale as a buyer.
-Hopefully you’ll have some tips if you go to sell at a car boot sale.
+Hopefully you’ll be able to use these tips if you’re selling at a car boot sale..

 Have you sold at a car boot sale before?
 What was your surprise sale?
 If you have any tips of your own, do share them in the comments below